WPEngine: your first 3 months free!Get your first 2 months free (when paying for a year up-front): click here for the

 Finally, I’ve settled on WPEngine, and I’ve been extremely happy.
 My site is fast, it’s up-to-date, it’s never down, and the support is amazing.
 I call them on the phone!
 The phone!
 Like a caveman.

 P.S.
 WPEngine is an affiliate of mine.
 This means that if you use my coupon to sign up with them and give them money, then I get some money too.
 Chill out.
-All of the WordPress solutions have affiliate programs with special offers.
+All of the WordPress solutions have affiliate programs with special offers, so naturally, WP Engine has an affiliate program, too.
 I choose to promote WPEngine because I use them.
 I know they’re good, because I’ve tried a bunch of the others.